civilservicelgbt/civilservicelgbt.github.io/20200618-panel-discussion-inter-pride-on.md

 Please register your interest on Eventbrite using the above link and your GOV.UK email.
 Our Zoom capacity is limited to 100 participants, so if you can no longer attend, please cancel your place.

-You may be required to register for Zoom access codes in advance of the event, so please keep an eye on your inbox.
+Depending on interest, you may be required to register for Zoom access codes in advance of the event, so please keep an eye on your inbox.

 Any other instructions and materials needed for the event, will also be distributed to the email you register with in advance.